DFHack/dfhack/docs/dev/Lua API.rst

   In order to make a dialog where portions of the parent viewscreen are still visible in the background, call ``screen:renderParent()``.

-  If artifacts are left on the parent even after this function is called, such as when the window is dragged or is resized, any code can set ``gui.Screen.request_full_screen_refresh`` to ``true``.
-Then when ``screen.renderParent()`` is next called, it will do a full flush of the graphics and clear the screen of artifacts.

 * ``function screen:onIdle()``

   Called every frame when the screen is on top of the stack.